 Book a Tour - Banner blog CTA 1

-Why Manual Dexterity Changes as We Age
+Why Our Dexterity Changes as We Age

 For many, manual dexterity seems to remain stable until about age 65.
 However, one of the most common changes that occurs throughout the body is sarcopenia, or the reduction of muscle mass.
-This causes the loss of grip strength in the hands and forearms, which—according to the National Library of Medicine—is directly related to hand dexterity.
+This causes the loss of grip strength in the hands and forearms, which — according to the National Library of Medicine — is directly related to hand dexterity.

 The tensile strength (i.e., the maximum stress a structure can sustain) of the tendons in the hand, which attach muscle to bone, decreases by 30-50 percent as we age.

-Older hands and fingers are especially prone to osteoarthritis and rheumatoid arthritis.
+Older hands and fingers are especially prone to arthritis, especially osteoarthritis and rheumatoid arthritis.
 This results in pain, swelling, joint deformities, bone spur formation, restricted ranges of motion in the wrist and fingers, and the ability to grip and pinch objects.

 After age 50, bone density of the hand tends to decrease, causing a decline in manual dexterity.
 The number and diameter of nerve fibers also decrease, and there is a reduction in the number of nerve cells that signal muscles to contract and relax.
 Consult with your physician if you feel you are suffering from one or more of these conditions.